JingfeiPeng/image_repo_shopify_code_challenge/README.md

     - Manages a directory as file storage for all image files
     - Handles incoming POST API calls to store image
     - Uses SQL to store image meta data and user
-    - Has Cache to avoid fetching from SQL
-    - Have users table to protect access to images
+    - Have User table to protect access to images
     - options:
         --port: Port the server will run on
         --reset: if set, resets the sql database and clears file storage

 ### Client:

-    Script:
+    Scripts:

     post_client.py:
     - Client script to send POST request with body as the image to server